TeamGreyFang/CTF-Writeups/AsisCTF2020/PyCrypto/README.md

 But opening it in a browser it will open attacker.com

 At this point we can run javascript on the server.
-CORS prevented us from doing a simple `fetch('http://localhost:8080/flag)` we needed to be on the Same-Origin.
+CORS prevented us from doing a simple `fetch('http://localhost:8080/flag)` we needed to be on the same origin.

 This made me think of DNS-Rebinding attack.
-I'll open my domain on the headless browser, rebind it to `127.0.0.1` after it has opened and just fetch the flag.
+I'll get it to open my domain on the headless browser, rebind the domain to `127.0.0.1` after it has opened and just fetch the flag.

 ```
 driver = webdriver.Chrome(chrome_options=options, executable_path='/usr/bin/chromedriver')